kamyarpakdaman/ComputerScience-Mathematics/Algorithms/kosaraju_scc/README.md

 * Iteration implementation

-This implementation is quite efficient and works well for massive graphs.
+This implementation is quite efficient and works well for massive graphs with O(n+m).

 * Recursion implementation